-After experiencing worst panic selling in the last month and wiping off almost 35% of the value from US stock markets, the short-term fundamentals have started stabilising on the back of stimulus packages, interest rate cuts and efforts for resuming the economy.
+After experiencing extreme panic selling last month and wiping off almost 35% of the value of US stock markets, the short-term fundamentals have started stabilising on the back of the announcement of stimulus packages, interest rate cuts, and efforts to resume the economy.

-The US president says we cannot shut the economy for a longer time, suggesting it could be just a matter of days instead of weeks before the government considers allowing the economy to come up for air.
+The US president has now said the U.S. economy cannot be allowed to stay shuttered, suggesting that it could be just weeks rather than months before the government considers allowing the economy to come up for air.

-Reports are suggesting that Donald Trump has been aggressively working with the economic team on scaling back severe restrictions on the American economy because of the potential threat of massive unemployment growth.
+Reports are suggesting that Donald Trump has been aggressively working with his economic team on scaling back severe restrictions on the American economy because of the potential extreme impacts that massive unemployment will cause.

-Although last week Trump presented 15 days plan to slow the virus spread, the president now looks in a hurry and plans to normalize the economy as soon as next week.
+Although last week President Trump presented longer term plans to slow the virus spread, the president now looks in far more of a hurry and plans to normalize the economy as soon as possible.

 WE CANNOT LET THE CURE BE WORSE THAN THE PROBLEM ITSELF.
 AT THE END OF THE 15 DAY PERIOD, WE WILL MAKE A DECISION AS TO WHICH WAY WE WANT TO GO!— Donald J. Trump (@realDonaldTrump) March 23, 2020

-“It is unsustainable to run this state or run this state or this country with the economy closed down,”
+“It is unsustainable to run this state or run this country with the economy closed down,”

 Cuomo said Monday morning.

-US stock market futures moved higher on prospects of returning to normal economic activity.
-The sell-off that begins in February close to 35% of the value from the Dow Jones Industrial average and 34% value from the S&P 500.
+US stock market futures moved higher on prospects of returning to normal economic activity soon.
+The sell-off that began in February wiped close to 35% of the value from the Dow Jones Industrial average and 34% of value from the S&P 500.

-Investors have started showing interest in buying the beaten-down stocks.
-For instance, Goldman Sachs upgraded Boeing stock to buy following the share price loss of 70% since the beginning of this year.
-Stock prices of travel, airline, and oil companies have also posted more than 50% drop during the coronavirus backed selloff.
+Investors have now started showing some interest in buying beaten-down stocks.
+For instance, Goldman Sachs upgraded Boeing stock to buy following a share price loss of 70% since the beginning of this year.
+Stock prices of travel, airline, and oil companies have also posted more than 50% drops during the coronavirus influenced selloff.